CelisTittse/OCR_dutch_books/README.md

 | Diff | 3.03 | 7.56 | 61.8 sec |
 | Neither | 2.02 | 4.00 | 35.3 sec |

 Byt5 showcases inferior results along with lengthier execution times.
-The superior performance is evident when both models are employed.
+The algorithm performs better when neither model is employed.

 ### Experiment 4: Compound Dictionary
-The program iterates through words, identifying compounds based on the presence of neighboring lexicon words, potentially slowing the program due to the expanded lexicon.
+The program iterates through words, identifying compounds based on the presence of neighbouring lexicon words, potentially slowing the program due to the expanded lexicon.
 The removal of this feature is explored, and its effect on speed and accuracy is examined.

 ### Results 4
 Results for Books: